MrGunflame/DynamicTournament/docs/v3/tournaments/brackets/matches.md

 # /v3/tournaments/:id/brackets/:id/matches

-## Note: The websocket protocol is currently unstable.

 This sub-endpoint is avaliable for all tournaments.
 It is only used to create a websocket connection and send/receive live updates the bracket state.

 ## GET `/v3/tournaments/:id/brackets/:id/matches`